tprouvot/Salesforce-Inspector-reloaded/docs/welcome.md

 Happy inspecting! 😊

-## How to proceed if you already have 'Salesforce Inspector' legacy version ?
+## How to proceed if you already have 'Salesforce Inspector' legacy version?

-First thank you for migrating, I hope you will enjoy the new features and UI of this one !
+First, thank you for migrating.
+I hope you will enjoy the new features and UI of this one!

-I suggest you to disable the legacy version so that you'll be able to [migrate your saved queries](https://tprouvot.github.io/Salesforce-Inspector-reloaded/how-to/#migrate-saved-queries-from-legacy-extension-to-salesforce-inspector-reloaded) from the previous one.
+I suggest you disable the legacy version so that you'll be able to [migrate your saved queries](https://tprouvot.github.io/Salesforce-Inspector-reloaded/how-to/#migrate-saved-queries-from-legacy-extension-to-salesforce-inspector-reloaded) from the previous one.
-Once migrated you can uninstall the legacy version you should not need it anymore.
+Once migrated you can uninstall the legacy version, you should not need it anymore.